Evelyn Nesbit: Stanford White

-As a chorus girl on Broadway in 1901, at the age of 15 or 16, Nesbit was introduced to White by Edna Goodrich, who was also a member of the company of Florodora.
-White, known as "Stanny" by close friends and relatives, was 46 years old.
+As a chorus girl on Broadway in 1901, at the age of 15 or 16, Nesbit was introduced to Stanford White, a prominent New York architect, by Edna Goodrich, who was also a member of the company of Florodora.
+White, known as "Stanny" by close friends and relatives, was 46 years old at the time of the meeting.
 Despite being married with a son, White had an independent social life.
-He used intermediaries to disarm the girl.
-Nesbit was initially struck by White's imposing size, which she said "was appalling", and she also said that to her he seemed "terribly old".
+Nesbit was initially struck by White's imposing size, which she later said "was appalling", while also remarking that he seemed "terribly old".

-White invited Nesbit and Goodrich to lunch at his multi-floor apartment on West 24th Street above the toy store FAO Schwarz, the entrance of which was next to the store's back delivery entrance.
-In her memoir Prodigal Days (1934), Nesbit described being overwhelmed by White's expensive furnishings and luxurious apartment.
-He had another male guest about his age, Reginald Ronalds.
+White invited Nesbit and Goodrich to lunch at his multi-floor apartment on West 24th Street, the entrance of which was next to the back delivery entrance of the toy store FAO Schwarz.
+Also in attendance was another male guest about White's age, Reginald Ronalds.
+Nesbit later described being overwhelmed by White's expensive furnishings and luxurious apartment.
 The luncheon was as extravagant as the setting.
 Afterward, the party went two flights up to a room decorated in green, where a large, red velvet swing was suspended from the ceiling.
 Nesbit agreed to sit in it, and White pushed her.
 The four played spontaneous games involving the swing.

-White appeared to be a witty, kind, and generous man.
-The wealthy socialite was described in newspapers as "masterful", "intense", and "burly yet boyish".
+White appeared to be a witty, kind and generous man.
+The wealthy socialite was described in newspapers as "masterful", "intense" and "burly yet boyish".
 He impressed both Nesbit and her mother as an "interesting companion".
 White sponsored Nesbit, her mother and brother for better living quarters, moving them into a suite at the Wellington Hotel, which he also furnished.
-White soon won over Mrs. Nesbit; in addition to providing the apartment, he paid for her son, Howard, to attend the Chester Military Academy near Philadelphia.
+He soon won over Mrs. Nesbit; in addition to providing the apartment, he paid for Howard to attend the Chester County Military Academy (now Widener University) near Philadelphia.
 He also persuaded Mrs. Nesbit to take a trip to visit friends in Pittsburgh, assuring her he would watch over her daughter Evelyn.

-While her mother was out of town, Nesbit and White had dinner and champagne at his apartment, capped by a tour ending at the "mirror room", which was furnished only with a green velvet sofa.
-After they drank more champagne, Nesbit changed into a yellow satin kimono at White's request.
-She later said this was her last memory.
-When Nesbit awoke, she found herself naked in bed next to an also-naked White and saw blood on the sheets, marking the loss of her virginity.
-Despite the apparent date rape, Nesbit allowed White to be her regular lover and close companion for some time.
-As their relationship faded, she discovered that he had had affairs with other young women whose names he recorded in a "little black book".
+Nesbit later said that while her mother was out of town, she had dinner and champagne at White's apartment, capped by a tour ending at the "mirror room", which was furnished only with a green velvet sofa, and that she then changed into a yellow satin kimono at White's request.
+She said this was her last memory until she awoke naked in bed next to an also-naked White and saw blood on the sheets, marking the loss of her virginity.
+Despite her later allegation of date rape, Nesbit allowed White to be her regular lover and close companion for some time.
+She said that as their relationship faded, she discovered he had also had affairs with other female minors whose names he had recorded in a "little black book".